Archetypes

 Element archetypes

-For example, you could define archetypes named application
+For example, you could define archetypes named application and datastore that are essentially just aliases for container.

 workspace {